FrontendMasters/react-enlightenment/what-is-react.md

 ## Using React to create UI components similar to a `<select>`

-An HTML `<select>` is not unlike a React component and is a good place to start when learning about the nature of a React component.

 Below is an HTML `<select>` element that encapsulates child HTML `<option>` elements.
 Hopefully the creation and functionality of an HTML `<select>` is already familiar.

 > [source code](https://jsfiddle.net/s2pxp36L/#tabs=html,result)